They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 1. The habit of looking for something ready

 Students are given the task to read the text.
-Then, based on this text, the teacher asks questions to initiate a discussion.
-The questions are formulated in such a way that they cannot be answered simply by repeating some fragment of the text - an argument should be formulated that refers to problems of a more general nature.
+Then, based on this text, the teacher asks questions, initiating a discussion.
+The questions are formulated in such a way that they cannot be answered simply by repeating some fragment of the text; an argument must be formulated that refers to problems of a more general order.

 It was very difficult for the Russians to cope with this.
 They are accustomed to the fact that the answer is contained in the text itself, so they looked for it there.
 Not finding such an answer, they simply kept silent.